wongyuiyang/IOT_21_CA2/README.md

 # IOT 21 CA2 step-by-step tutorial
 Wong Yui Yang and Er Yong Keng Ryan's IOT CA2 github repo.

-This google drive link contains the bootstrap theme for this project's web interface: https://drive.google.com/drive/folders/1dTitfVtMkjH2HaNa2ziMBlF1izzy7apA?usp=sharing
+This link contains the bootstrap theme for this project's web interface: https://startbootstrap.com/theme/sb-admin-2

-Place the *static* folder in the same folder where *database.py*, *server.py* and the *templates* folder are stored.
+To install the bootstrap theme, create a *static* folder in the same folder where *database.py*, *server.py* and the *templates* folder are stored.
+In the SBAdmin template, you will see that the CSS, Javascript etc codes are stored in 5 different folders as shown.

 # Our Smart-Room App
 ## Table of contents